ihzacky/hit-boq/README.md

    - Check purchase order linking
    - Verify project integration settings

-### Existing problems/bugs:
+### Existing problems/bugs
 - SO button box ('POs' field, 'statinfo' widget) stays on 0

 ### Notes:
 - PO to SO relation.
-PO creation will automatically get the SO.id on creation.
+PO creation will automatically get the SO id on creation.
 ---